vasildespov/softuni-react-project/README.md

 # Description

-This is a basic task manager built with MERN stack, Material UI and Styled Components
+This is a basic task manager app built with MERN stack, Material UI and Styled Components.

+You can use it to boost your productivity and be more organized.

 # How to run it